 It is a hard, hard task to help someone work through a faith crisis.
 Hopefully, as we open ourselves up to the challenges of others, we will become better at helping everyone find a place in the church.

 This leads to the next issue.

 It does no good to invite and retain people if they will just be marginalized.
 How can the church utilize post-faith-crisis members in a positive way?
 Maybe there is a part 3 to this series, “Using Stage 5 members in a Stage 3 church”??

 Additional Resources: Bridges: Ministering to Those Who Question

-* Having made the journey previously, Levi Savage counseled against the late departure of the Willie handcart company.
+* Having made the journey across the planes previously, Levi Savage counseled against the late departure of the Willie handcart company.
 This conflicted with the romantic counsel from church leaders James Willie and Willard Richards.